-Refuse Removal
+Refuse removal

-Most rural communities in Mopani do not have access to waste removal services from local municipalities.
-Residents in these areas dispose of refuse on their own, often in an uncontrolled way.
+Most rural communities in Mopani do not have access to wastes removal services from local municipalities.
+Residents in these areas dispose refuse on their own, often in an uncontrolled way.
 This practice has adverse consequences for environmental health.
+An in-road has been made to take waste management services to rural households.

-Refuse removal services by municipalities have been focusing on urban areas (towns and townships).
-It should be considered that 81% of the population of Mopani District reside in rural areas, where the municipalities have a serious backlog on such services.
+Refuse removal services by municipalities have been focusing in urban areas (towns and townships).
+The percentage of households whose refuse was removed weekly by the municipality increased from 13,4% in 1996 to 15,2% in 2001.
+While this figure is very low it should be considered that 81% of the population of Mopani District reside in rural areas, where the municipalities have serious backlog on such services.